Oakwood Memorial Park Cemetery

 The Oakwood Memorial Park Cemetery is located at 22601 Lassen Street, Chatsworth, Los Angeles, California.
-It is the resting place for several movie stars such as Fred Astaire, Ginger Rogers, Gloria Grahame, and Stephen Boyd.
+It is the resting place for famous movie stars such as Fred Astaire, Ginger Rogers, Gloria Grahame, and Stephen Boyd.

 History and description

 Oakwood Memorial Park is located in the San Fernando Valley, surrounded by rocky hills that have served as a backdrop for many a film setting.
 It has been used as a cemetery since 1924, and there was a Native American graveyard next to the cemetery before a fire destroyed the old wooden crosses that marked the site.
 The Old Stagecoach Trail passed beside it.
-The historic Chatsworth Community Church is located within the cemetery grounds.
+The historic Chatsworth Community Church, which is designated as Los Angeles Historic-Cultural Monument No. 14, is located within the cemetery grounds.